 SEO analytics and reporting

-SEO Reporting Built Around Diagnosis
+SEO Analytics Built Around Diagnosis

 The dashboard had numbers, but no diagnosis.